 - Bulgarian authorities struggle to enforce containment with Roman population

 Efforts to help the medical sector

-On 25 March, the national operational headquarters dealing with the coronavirus has requested that all hospitals in the country, public and private, to set up coronavirus wards within the next 3 days, equipped with intensive care units.
+On 25 March, the national operational headquarters dealing with the coronavirus has requested that all public and private hospitals to set up coronavirus wards within the next three days, equipped with intensive care units.

 When it comes to medical supplies, Bulgaria participates in the European Commission’s procurement for medical supplies and has received batches of coronavirus tests.